Downlink/test/Readme.md

 ```
 The next time you run your application, it will start automatically using a saved user token.

-However, after 15 minutes of running your application, your application becomes immutable.
+However, if your application is running for more than 15 minutes, it becomes immutable.
 Any changes to your application code will require you to re-authenticate for security reason.

 Restart your application using `$ node device.js` or with the *-r* flag as shown below.

-At anytime, you can re-authenticate with full credentials using the *-r* flag as shown below.
+At anytime, you can re-authenticate with full credentials using an *-r* flag.
 ```js
 $ node device.js -r
 ```
 ### Remote Client Setup
 Similar with the remote device setup, create a client project directory and install m2m.
 #### Accessing resources from your remote device
-To access resources from your remote device, create an object using the client's *accessDevice* method as shown in the code below.
-The object created becomes an *alias* of the remote device you are trying to access as indicated by the *device id* argument.

-In this case, the *device id* is *100*.
+To access resources from your remote device, create an *alias* object using the client's *accessDevice* method as shown in the code below.
+The object created `device` becomes an *alias* of the remote device you are trying to access as indicated by its device id argument.
+In this case, the device id is `100`.

 The *alias* object provides various methods to access channel data, GPIO object and HTTP API resources from your remote devices.

 Save the code below as client.js within your client project directory.